lewagon/dotfiles/03-AR-Database/01-DB-and-SQL/03-Interacting-with-code/README.md

 # => [...]
 ```

-If you're running your code from within `lib/queries.rb`, after instantiating your `db` as described above, you can call your methods as normal.
+If you're running your code from within `lib/queries.rb` only, you can call your methods as normal after instantiating your `db` as described above.

+---

 Open the file `lib/queries.rb` to answer the following questions.
 Don't forget you can look inside the database by running `sqlite3 lib/db/jukebox.sqlite` in the Terminal or use the VS Code SQLite Extension mentioned in the previous exercise.